ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 Gives the amount of answers that have not been revised yet and amount of unrevised answers per class.

+####GET: /statistics/answers/users/{ID}

+Gives summary about all this users solved exercises

 ##TODO:

 - Finish user panel
-- Expand statistics portal
 - Fix lastseen update
-- Make fancy graphics
+- Make fancy graphs
-- Make profile manager
+- Finish profile manager
 - Implement courses (e.g. OO, Programeren) instead of classes